While I am on vacation, I wanted to post one of my early blogs from 2017 explaining the Italic Institute. Enjoy the summer.

 The Classical Italian defends the legacy of Christopher Columbus rather than abandoning him for a Kiss-Me-I’m-Italian holiday.
 The truth is Columbus Day was established by Congress for Columbus not Italian American culture.

 As you can see, the Classical Italian movement is fighting against the tide of superficiality.
 Beside the lack of a proprietary religion like an “Italian Orthodox Church,” in sync with our ancient roots (as the Greeks and Jews have), the unrelenting tide of intermarriage guarantees that new generations will have only the most simplistic understanding of Italian heritage.
 Worse, many Italian American academics link exploring Roman history with Fascism.
 If that were the case, America’s Founding Fathers anticipated Mussolini by 150 years.
 As made clear in my last blog (7/7/17), our republic is Greco-Roman, as is our society.
 Italian Americans should be especially proud of that.
-The Classic Italian already is. –JLM
+The Classical Italian already is. –JLM